ireaneus/CDI/docs/ChurchHistory/CHS8Assignment.md

 In the English Civil War, Oliver Cromwell (1559-1658) became a towering figure in Christian history.
 He led Parliamentary armies to victory over the King’s forces and then filled the office of Lord Protector (Military Dictator).
 Cromwell’s rule lasted about 9 years.
 Just 2 years after his death, the country welcomed the return of the monarchy to England and the rule of the saints was at an end.
 However, tens of thousands of the saints were happily settled in New England where they were devoutly trying to erect the Kingdom of God in the American wilderness.

-**Chapter 32Based  - Unwilling to Die for An Old Idea Denominations**
+**Chapter 32 Based  - Unwilling to Die for An Old Idea Denominations**

 **Suppression of The Nonconformist**